neekitochka/DjangoLabs/README.md

-Here you can see the web programming laboratory work
+Here you can see the web programming laboratory works